Introduction to Netflix Quality Control (QC)

 - Responsibilities: Protects the customer experience for all content.
 Examines transcoded material on our internal web player.

-- Responsibilities: Ensures the best possible quality for Netflix Originals.
-Checks the technical quality of A/V and audio assets.
-Examines source files on QC vendors’ systems.
+- Responsibilities: Ensures the best possible quality for Netflix Branded Content.
+Checks the technical quality and content consistency of Audio and Video assets.

 - Localization QC